 Accessibility and Companion Bracelets

-Rose City Comic Con provides accessibility bracelets and companion bracelets for those with mobility, vision, hearing, or other difficulties that allow attendees and companions wearing accessibility and companion bracelets to skip lines for autographs, and photo-ops and has access to seating for panels after VIP seating and before general admission.
+Rose City Comic Con provides accessibility bracelets for those with mobility, vision, hearing, or other difficulties that allow attendees and one companion wearing accessibility and companion bracelets to access lines for autographs, and photo-ops much more quickly and has access to seating for panels after Fast Pass seating and before general admission.
 There will be some designated seating, however, you are not required to sit in those seats if you do not want to.

 ASL and Other Requests

-We have a quiet room available for those who require a bit of quiet away from the show, please see the map in the program guide for the location.
+We have a quiet room available, located in G-132, for those who require a bit of quiet away from the show.

 General Accessibility of the Convention Center